marqo-ai/local-image-search-demo/README.md

 ```
 ### Running on GPU

 Currently, only CUDA capable (Nvidia) GPU's are supported.
-If you have a GPU on the host machine and want to use it with Marqo, there are two things to do:
+For instructions on running on GPU with AWS, the following guide will help you configure the correct AMI. https://docs.marqo.ai/latest/Guides/using_marqo_with_a_gpu/.
+Note that if you're running on AWS, using the AMI is highly recommended as opposed to installing the toolkit manually.

+Alternatively, you can follow the below instructions:

 1. Install NVIDIA Container Toolkit.
 2. Add a `--gpus all` flag to the Docker run command.
 Note that this flag should appear after the run command but before the end.